2008 Kansas Jayhawks football team

 The 2008 Kansas Jayhawks football team represented the University of Kansas in the 2008 NCAA Division I FBS football season.
 It was the school's 119th year of intercollegiate football.
 The team was looking to continue the success of the prior season in which they lost only a single conference game and went on to win the Orange Bowl.
 In the ninth week, after defeating Kansas State 52–21, the Jayhawks became Bowl eligible for the fourth consecutive year, a school record.
 Also, for the first time in school history, Kansas made back-to-back appearances in a Bowl game after accepting the invitation to play in the Insight Bowl versus the Minnesota Golden Gophers.
 The team finished the regular season with a victory over their archrival, the Missouri Tigers (who was then ranked 13th in the BCS Poll), in the Border War.
 The Jayhawks concluded the season with an 8–5 overall record (4–4 in the Big 12 Conference).

 The team was led by head coach Mark Mangino, in his seventh season, with Ed Warinner as the offensive coordinator for his second season (fourth year overall) and Clint Bowen (eighth year) in his first season as the defensive coordinator, having served the previous two seasons as co-defensive coordinator.
 Junior Todd Reesing returned to the starting quarterback position after a record-setting performance in the previous season.

+After this season, Kansas went into a lengthy downfall, the team would not return to a bowl game until 2022, and would not record a winning season until 2023.

 They played their home games at Memorial Stadium in Lawrence, Kansas.

-The season was the last bowl appearance until 2022 and the most recent winning season.

 Schedule

-Following the season the NCAA ranked the Jayhawks schedule as the 7th toughest in Division I FBS, out of 119.
+Following the, season the NCAA ranked the Jayhawks schedule as the seventh toughest in NCAA Division I FBS, out of 119.